Which city is cheaper, Portland or Gainesville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Portland and Gainesville during the summer are popular places to visit.
+The family-friendly experiences are the main draw to Gainesville this time of year.
 Furthermore, many travelers come to Portland for the hiking, the small town charm, the music scene, and the family-friendly experiences.

 Gainesville is a little warmer than Portland in the summer.
-The temperature in Gainesville is usually 81°F (27°C) in July, and Portland stays around 68°F (20°C).
+The daily temperature in Gainesville averages around 81°F (27°C) in July, and Portland fluctuates around 68°F (20°C).

 It rains a lot this time of the year in Gainesville.
 Gainesville usually gets more rain in July than Portland.
 Gainesville gets 6.8 inches (174 mm) of rain, while Portland receives 0.7 inches (18 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Gainesville and Portland.
+Many travelers come to Gainesville for the shopping scene.
 Furthermore, many visitors come to Portland in the autumn for the hiking trails, the shopping scene, the music scene, the small town atmosphere, and the natural beauty of the area.

 In the autumn, Gainesville is much warmer than Portland.
-Typically, the autumn temperatures in Gainesville in October are around 71°F (22°C), and Portland is about 55°F (13°C).
+Typically, the autumn temperatures in Gainesville in October average around 71°F (22°C), and Portland averages at about 55°F (13°C).

 The winter brings many poeple to Gainesville as well as Portland.
-Additionally, most visitors come to Portland for the shopping scene and the cuisine during these months.
+Many visitors come to Gainesville in the winter for the museums, the shopping scene, and the cuisine.
+Additionally, most visitors come to Portland for the museums, the shopping scene, and the cuisine during these months.

 Portland can be very cold during winter.
 In January, Gainesville is generally much warmer than Portland.
-Temperatures in Gainesville average around 54°F (12°C), and Portland stays around 40°F (4°C).
+Daily temperatures in Gainesville average around 54°F (12°C), and Portland fluctuates around 40°F (4°C).

 It's quite rainy in Portland.
 Gainesville usually gets less rain in January than Portland.
 Gainesville gets 2.9 inches (75 mm) of rain, while Portland receives 5.2 inches (132 mm) of rain this time of the year.